figure0/sublime-plugin/README.md

       ![deepcode problem](images/problem.png)

    2. DeepCode will create a comment, that will inform our analysis engine to ignore it.
 Don't forget to specify a description why you think it needs to be ignored.
-Your feedback will improve our engine over time:

 ## Opening Results Panel